 For medical cannabis, Washington, D.C.'s program is now five years old and treats over 5,500 patients.
 Over the years, the District has made steps to expand access to residents and those living in other states.
 Much like the United States as a whole, the capital's transition into the cannabis market has been gradually gaining steam to where it currently stands.

-Qualified medical marijuana patients can possess up to four ounces of medical cannabis.
+Qualified medical marijuana patients can possess up to eight ounces of medical cannabis.
 Adult users can have up to two ounces, and six plants (3 mature, 3 seedling) or less before risking any potential fines or incarceration.

 Patients can buy up to four ounces of cannabis in any 30-day period.
 Customers can purchase flower, concentrates, edibles, transdermal products, seeds and seedlings.
 Recreational dispensaries are currently illegal in the District.
+Where to Buy

 Washington, D.C. accepts the following medical conditions: